azonictechnophile/nextcloud_on_docker/README.md

 Onlyoffice and Collabora work only on a x86_64 server because there are no ARM(64) images.

+This script only works with standard nginx, and nextcloud containers.
+Alpine containers can work but will require changing permissions around.
+The size difference between alpine and standard images is 100MBs.
+If you want to run Alpine docker images, you will need to go into the script and change permissions to "82" on Nginx and Nextcloud directory structure, as well as change the nginx conf file to use user "nginx" instead of "www-data".

 ## Preparation

 Install [Ansible](https://www.ansible.com/) and some needed tools by running the following command with a user that can sudo or is root.